GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 ## What is a good CLS score?

 To provide a good user experience, sites should strive to have a Cumulative Layout Shift of less than **0.1**.
-To ensure you're hitting this target for most of your users, a good threshold to measure is the **75th percentile** of page loads on mobile devices.
+To ensure you're hitting this target for most of your users, a good threshold to measure is the **75th percentile** of page loads, segmented across mobile and desktop devices.

 ## How to improve CLS